archethic-foundation/archethic-docs/docs/learn/cryptography.md

 title: Cryptography
 ---

-ARCHEthic network through the usage of TransactionChains is leveraging an adaptative and quantum-safe cryptography.
+Archethic network through the usage of TransactionChains is leveraging an adaptative and quantum-safe cryptography.

 ## Quantum-Safe

 ### Non-Discolure of public keys

-ARCHEthic [TransactionChains](/learn/transaction-chain) uses a non-disclosure mechanism of public keys using chains of cryptography.
+Archethic [TransactionChains](/learn/transaction-chain) uses a non-disclosure mechanism of public keys using chains of cryptography.
 Each transaction contains an address, which is a hash of the next public key and the previous public key.
 Therefore, we don't have way to know which public key is used for a given transaction until a next one is coming.